sampsyo/wideq/README.md

 WideQ
 =====

+:warning: **New users of LG SmartThinq**: This library only works with v1 of the LG SmartThinq API.
+Work is currently underway to support the v2 API.
+If you recently created a LG SmartThinq account, this library will likely return 0 devices when you execute the `ls` command.

 A library for interacting with the "LG SmartThinq" system, which can control heat pumps and such.
 I reverse-engineered the API from their mobile app.

 To try out the API, there is a simple command-line tool included here, called `example.py`.